Philopappos Hill panoramic views overlooking Athens and the Acropolis

 Sunset is the most popular time.
 The views of the Acropolis bathed in golden light are stunning.
 Early morning is quieter and equally beautiful.
 George includes Philopappos Hill in his Ultimate Hills Climb experience.

-Experience Philopappos Hill with a Local Guide
+Experience Philopappos Hill with George

 Philopappos Hill is the second summit on George's Ultimate Hills Climb: two peaks, one unforgettable experience.
+See what past walkers say about the views.